We use cookies to understand how people use Depot.

 build --remote_header=authorization=DEPOT_TOKEN

-If you are a member of multiple organizations, and you are authenticating with a user token, you must additionally specify which organization to use for cache storage with the x-depot-org header:
+If you are a member of multiple organizations and authenticating with a user token, you must additionally specify which organization to use for cache storage with the x-depot-org header:

 build --remote_header=x-depot-org=DEPOT_ORG_ID